BonaventureR/Covid-Spread/README.md

 <h3>Objective</h3>
 <br/>
 This repository explores the rate of spread of Covid-19 in Clark County, Nevada.
 It subsets on data found from Feb 1st, 2020 - Oct 1st, 2021.
 To better understand the impacts of external factors such as State Policies, and Public Mask Mandate regulations we add these feature by date announced to the visualization.
+The extension looks at two further questions.
+1) How much of an impact did covid have on employment rate, and was it significant at a 0.05 level?
+2) How much did this impact the employment rate of the state as a whole?

 <br/>
 <h3>Structure</h3>
 <br/>
 This repository has a `data` directory for all acquired and produced data.
 Further explanation on acquired data is found in the Data section below.
 The acquired data is produced by `Data_Formatting.ipynb`. `Data_Formatting.ipynb` is a notebook that clean, filters, and aggregates all acquired data needed for the visualization step in `Visualization.ipynb`.
 That leaves that `Visualization.ipynb` visualizes the time series data that outputs `mask_covid_spread.png` graphic that leads to our conclusion.

+The extension of this project covered in `extension_analyze_data.ipynb` and `extension_write_data.ipynb` cover the final two objectives stated above.
+These objectives contain the analysis and explanation of the code in those notebooks.

 <br/>
 <h3>Data</h3>
 <br/>